 Vanderbilt faculty member says 'academic freedom' enables 'racism'

-As instances of rioting, looting, and statue-toppling escalate nationwide, millions of Americans are demanding a police-free country in what they say as a form of racial justice.
+As instances of rioting, looting, and statue-toppling escalate nationwide, millions of Americans are demanding a police-free country as a form of supposed racial justice.
 But Vanderbilt University scientist Heather Caslin Findley says that “white supremacy, racism, and prejudice” are also perpetuated by the concept of “academic freedom.”

-“I hope there are a lot of circles in academia having a serious conversation on how 'academic freedom' upholds white supremacy, racism, and prejudice,” Caslin Findley tweeted June 9.
-Campus Reform reached out to Caslin Findley asking her to clarify her statements.
-She immediately made her account private, opting not to respond for comment.
+“I hope there are a lot of circles in academia having a serious conversation on how 'academic freedom' upholds white supremacy, racism, and prejudice,” Findley tweeted June 9.
+Campus Reform reached out to Findley asking her to clarify her statements.
+She immediately made her account private, opting not to respond.

 “Racism acts through every system we’ve built including education and healthcare and safety and no one in my life was immune from that,” wrote Caslin Findley.